maziac/number-plotter/README.md

 ![](assets/number-plotter.gif)

-The "Number Plotter" takes a series of selected numbers and creates a plot out of it.
+The "Number Plotter" is a vscode extension that takes a series of selected numbers and creates a plot out of it.

 # Example / Howto